-Radiant - Radiant energy transfer is caused by electromagnetic radiation.
-A practical example is the warmth of the sun on your face when you step outside on a sunny, still day.
-The sun is not touching you, and there is no breeze pulling the warm air past you, but you immediately feel the warmth of it as your skin absorbs the radiant heat.
-In fact, the only way heat can be transferred through a vaccum like space from the sun to our earth, is via radiant heat transfer.Common Examples Of Radiant Barriers
+Radiant energy transfer is caused by electromagnetic radiation.
+A practical example is the warmth of the sun on your face when you step outside on a sunny day.
+The sun is not touching you, and there is no breeze pulling the warm air past you.
+But you immediately feel the warmth as your skin absorbs the radiant heat through radiant heat transfer.

 Most radiant barriers themselves have little to no R-Value.
 This is because they have been engineered to prevent radiant heat transer and work in a completely different way than traditional insulations.
-R-Value is determined by a materials ability to prevent heat transfer from hot to cold, which includes conduction and convection.
+R-Value is determined by a material's ability to prevent heat transfer from hot to cold, which includes conduction and convection.
 There are some companies out there posting big R-Value numbers for their radiant barriers, but those numbers are generally rating the system.
 This means they are including the product, dead airspace, building materials, etc. If you are trying to satisfy a building code of a specified R-Value, you will need to use a traditional insulation in conjunction with our radiant barrier in order to meet code.